foureyes/csci-ua.0480-spring2017-008/homework/deploy.markdown

 ### Part 4: Using an external configuration file for your database

 <section markdown="block">
-Because the mongodb server you'll connect to from i6 requires user authentication, the string you pass in to `mongoose.connect` (your __database connection string__) will have to include the username and password you were given from the previous section, Part 3.
+Because the mongodb server you'll connect to from the server requires user authentication, the string you pass in to `mongoose.connect` (your __database connection string__) will have to include the username and password you were given from the previous section, Part 3.
 The new connection string will have the following format:

 <pre><code data-trim contenteditable>mongodb://USERNAME:PASSWORD@class-mongodb.cims.nyu.edu/USERNAME
 </code></pre>

 Where:

-* `USERNAME` - is the username you used for logging it to i6
+* `USERNAME` - is the username you used for logging it to the server
 * `PASSWORD` - is the password for __mongodb__ that you created from Part 3.

 However, you should not put these credentials directly into your `db.js` file, and they should not be in a file in version control (you may inadvertently disclose these credentials if your repository becomes public).
 One way to deal with this issue is to put your credential in an external file that is conditionally read: